Time efficiency analysis for undersampled quantitative MRI acquisitions: Methods

 \subsection{Comparison of undersampling patterns}

-For the selection of an appropriate undersampling pattern for a prospective acquisition and to gain insight into the relation between $\eta_p$ and Discrepancy, $\eta_{p}$ was computed for all undersampling patterns described in section \ref{sec: pattern} and acceleration factors in set ${AF}$.
+For the selection of an appropriate pattern for a prospective acquisition and to gain insight into the relation between $\eta_p$ and Discrepancy, $\eta_{p}$ was computed for all patterns described in Section \ref{sec: pattern} and acceleration factors in set $U$.
 The downsampled parameter map $\bm{\theta}^{D}_{\bm{x}}$ and coil sensitivity maps $C^{D}_{\bm{x}, c}$ were used along with the noise level equivalent to SNR of 50 for computation of TEUSQA.
-The Discrepancy of the undersampling patterns were also computed for comparison.
+The Discrepancy of the patterns was also computed for comparison.